-If a structure is very exposed, it is best not to open more then 3’ in height due to potential of wind damage.
+If a structure is very exposed, it is best not to open more than 3’ in height due to the potential of wind damage.

 When a structure has a low profile, you will need to be careful during rainy periods due to moisture getting into the structure area.

 High-profile structures (with straighter walls) usually work better with roll-up sidewalls.